habieber/Wordle/README.md

 # Next Steps

-- Synchronize tile highlight feature with flip animation
 - Add animation to shake tiles when a submission entered is not a valid word
 - Refine and expand on hidden words list
+- Add tile shaking animation when guessed word is not in words list